hsimpson270/vite-plugin-capo/README.md

 To test the plugin, run `vite build` after including it in your `vite.config.ts` and then run `vite preview` to see your production-ready page.
 Your `<head>` should now be sorted following the capo.js rules.

+> **Note:** This plugin only runs during `vite build`.
+It does not affect local development when using `vite dev`.

-To take it a step further, it is recommended to install the [capo.js extension](https://rviscomi.github.io/capo.js/user/extension/).
+For further testing, it is recommended to install the [capo.js extension](https://rviscomi.github.io/capo.js/user/extension/) to validate your results.

 ## How It Works